boldbi/bold-bi-docs/docs/cloud-bi/visualizing-data/visualization-widgets/period-over-period.md

 ## How 'Compare To' relative items range calculated?

-`Compare To` relative items value calculated dynamically based on the date range selection from `Date Range.` You can see how it calculated for each relative item:
+`Compare To` relative items value calculated dynamically based on the date range selection from `Date Range`.
+You can see how it calculated for each relative item:

 1. `Previous Period`:

-It is calculated based on the number of days between the selected dates(start and end) of `Date Range.` For example, consider the `Date Range` selected value as `1-Jan-2019 to 10-Jan-2019.` Here, the number of days between the selected dates is 10.
-So, the `Previous Period` value for the selected range is `22-Dec-2018 to 31-Dec-2018.`
+It is calculated based on the number of days between the selected dates(start and end) of `Date Range`.
+For example, consider the `Date Range` selected value as `1-Jan-2019 to 10-Jan-2019`.
+Here, the number of days between the selected dates is 10.
+So, the `Previous Period` value for the selected range is `22-Dec-2018 to 31-Dec-2018`.

 2. `Previous Year`:

-It is a previous year date of the selected date values from the `Date Range.` For example, consider the `Date Range` selected value as `1-Jan-2019 to 10-Jan-2019.` Here, the year of start and end date value is 2019.
-So, the `Previous Year` value for the selected range is `1-Jan-2018 to 10-Jan-2018.`
+It is a previous year date of the selected date values from the `Date Range`.
+For example, consider the `Date Range` selected value as `1-Jan-2019 to 10-Jan-2019`.
+Here, the year of start and end date value is 2019.
+So, the `Previous Year` value for the selected range is `1-Jan-2018 to 10-Jan-2018`.

 ## How the PoP filtering works in Slave Widget?

-Comparison types of charts like `Bar,` `Column,` `Stacked Bar,` `Stacked Column,` `100% Stacked Bar,` and `100% Stacked Column.` Distribution types of charts `Line,` `Spline,` `Spline Area,` `Area,` `Stacked Area,` and `100% Stacked Area.` Proportional types of charts `Pie,` `Doughnut,` `Pyramid,` and `Funnel` can be slave widgets for `Period Over Period.`
+Comparison types of charts like `Bar`, `Column`, `Stacked Bar`, `Stacked Column`, `100% Stacked Bar`, and `100% Stacked Column`.
+Distribution types of charts `Line`, `Spline`, `Spline Area`, `Area`, `Stacked Area`, and `100% Stacked Area`.
+Proportional types of charts `Pie`, `Doughnut`, `Pyramid`, and `Funnel` and `Grid` can be slave widgets for `Period Over Period`. `KPI Card` can be slave for `Period Over Period` widget when `Actual Value` only configured in card.

-Consider you configured `Column chart.` You can change the `Column Chart` as a slave for the `Period Over Period` widget by using the filter interaction window as shown below.
+Consider you configured `Column chart`, `Grid`, `KPICard`.
+You can change the `Column Chart`, `Grid`, `KPICard` as a slave for the `Period Over Period` widget by using the filter interaction window as shown below.

 ![Chart as slave widget in filter configuration](/static/assets/cloud/visualizing-data/visualization-widgets/images/pop/pop-slavewidget.png)